ThingLabsIo/ThingLabsIo.github.io/pages/lab004a.md

 ---
 layout: page-fullwidth
 title: "Prepare for Deployment"
-subheadline: "Prepping the Yun for Johnny Five and Nitrogen"
+subheadline: "IoT Lab 4a"
-teaser: "This is a step-by-step guide to preparing your computer for the IoT Labs."
+teaser: "Prepping the Yun for Johnny Five and Nitrogen."
 show_meta: true
 comments: true
 header: no